 - NOTE: If you do not have an in-line cartridge filter, see City Water Hose/Tank Disinfection following this procedure for an alternate method of adding bleach solution to your tank. - 1.
+Turn off Heating System and allow to cool.
+See "Heating System - Furnace and Indirect Water Heating" in Section 4 - Appliances and Systems. - 2.
+Turn "Winterization Valve 1" to bypass water heater to prevent filling the water heater tank with a high concentrate of chlorine. - 3.
 Remove the filter cartridge and pour 1/4 cup of household chlorine bleach (sodium hypochlorite solution) for each 15 gallons of tank capacity into the empty filter canister, then screw the canister back onto the filter base.